Brewers vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have a 41-28 record in games they were favored on the moneyline (winning 59.4% of those games).
+- The Brewers have won 42 of the 70 games they were listed as the moneyline favorite this season (60%).

-- The Brewers have an implied moneyline win probability of 61.5% in this matchup.
+- When it has played as moneyline favorites with odds of -165 or shorter, Milwaukee has a 13-12 record (winning 52% of its games).

+- Based on this matchup's moneyline, the Brewers' implied win probability is 62.3%.

-- Milwaukee has played in 142 games with a set over/under, and have combined with its opponents to go over the total 64 times (64-72-6).
+- Milwaukee has combined with opponents to hit the over on the total 65 times this season for a 65-72-6 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!